P0455 – Meaning, Causes, Symptoms, & Fixes

 - Missing, defective, damaged, or loose cap (*Most Common)

 - Faulty or stuck EVAP vent control valve

 - Faulty or stuck EVAP purge volume control valve

 - Cracked or damaged charcoal canister

+The driver will likely not notice any symptoms associated with P0455 other than the check engine light being on.
 If the fuel odor is very strong and it is apparent that there are leaks, take your vehicle to your repair shop as soon as possible.
-The most common problems with code P0455 is a loose gas cap or leak in the airbox hose.
-The system leakage can cause an excessive amount of fuel consumption if not taken care of shortly after.
+The most common problems with code P0455 is a loose gas cap or cracked EVAP hose.

 Code P0455 Common Diagnosis Mistakes

 Many people fail to perform a smoke test before or after replacing the fuel cap and jump straight to component replacement.
 The problem could be as simple as a loose or cracked EVAP hose.